Black Gold (2006 film): Distribution

 Black Gold has been released in the cinema and on DVD in over 40 countries: in the UK (Dogwoof), US (California Newsreel), Canada (Mongral Media), Australia (Madman), Germany, Spain, Netherlands, Scandinavia, and Japan.
 The film has also been broadcast on TV stations around the world including US (ITVS: Independent Lens), UK (Channel 4), Japan (NHK), Israel (DBS/YES), New Zealand (Documentary Channel), South Africa (SABC), South Korea (EBS), and the Middle East (Al-jazeera).
 It continues to be screened around the world.

-Black Gold went on to be seen in over 60 international film festivals including London, Rome, Berlin, Melbourne, Hong Kong, and Rio de Janeiro and has secured major broadcast deals around the world including Channel 4 (UK), PBS/Independent Lens (US), Documentary Channel (Canada), NHK (Japan), and Al-jazeera (Middle East).
+Black Gold went on to be seen in over 60 international film festivals including London, Rome, Berlin, Melbourne, Hong Kong, and Rio de Janeiro and has secured major broadcast deals around the world including Channel 4 (UK), (US), Documentary Channel (Canada), NHK (Japan), and Al-jazeera (Middle East).

 Black Gold has attracted wide coverage in the media including features on CNN, BBC World, BBC News 24, Sky News, Bloomberg, The Observer, The Times, The Daily Telegraph, New York Times, LA Times, The Washington Post, and South China Morning Post.

 Reception and impact

 In the first few weeks after the premiere, the film helped to generate donations approximately up to $25,000.
 The dilapidated school featured in the film was built.

 Tadesse Meskela, the main character in Black Gold, was able to increase the market price for his cooperative union's coffee.
 Tadesse Meskela was invited to 10 Downing Street, where he took his message directly to Tony Blair.

 After seeing the film, the UN have invited Tadesse to New York to do a presentation about his co-operatives at the 46th Session of the Commission for Social Development.

 Black Gold was screened at the World Bank and European Union, as part of debates about trade policy and development.
 The Ethiopian ambassadors based at Berlin, Washington, D.C., and London attended screenings.

 Black Gold was the first film to receive funding from BritDoc.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 84% based on 49 reviews, with an average rating of 6.7/10.